octoflar/especia/README.md

 # Getting Started

-This software depends on the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a library.
-Consult your system documentation how to use this library.
+This software depends on the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
+Consult your system documentation how to use the library.

 To build, test, and install this software type (properly substituting `<...>` with suitable expressions)

     make CXX=<compiler> CXXFLAGS=<compiler options> LDFLAGS=<libraries>
     make test